 Interested personnel should contact the HRO at the base where the sponsor is assigned or where they are being relocated in order to obtain additional information.
-Available positions in the Misawa serviced area are listed online at https://www.usajobs.gov/Search/Results?l=Misawa%2C%20Japan&p=1<a href
+Available positions in the Yokosuka serviced area are listed online at

 A limited number of non-government employment opportunities are periodically available in the area with Community Bank, the Navy Federal Credit Union, and Central Texas College.
 Employment opportunities in the local community are primarily limited to those positions involved in teaching English to Japanese.
+Interested persons should contact the HRO at the base where the sponsor is assigned or to which being relocated in order to obtain additional information.